 Deputy Chief Administrative Law Judge

-Judge C.F.
-(Spike) Moore was appointed Deputy Chief Administrative Law Judge for the Office of Medicare Hearings and Appeals (OMHA) effective November 6, 2011.
-In this capacity, he serves as the alter-ego to Chief Administrative Nancy J. Griswold, OMHA’s agency head and presides over the second largest federal administrative adjudicative system in the nation.
-OMHA’s administrative law judges resolve disputes involving coverage and payment issues under the Medicare act and regulations.
+Brian J. Haring was appointed Deputy Chief Administrative Law Judge for the Office of Medicare Hearings and Appeals (OMHA) effective May 28, 2017.
+Judge Haring serves as the alter-ego to OMHA’s agency head, the Chief Administrative Law Judge, who presides over the second largest federal administrative adjudicative system in the nation.
+OMHA’s Administrative Law Judges (ALJs) decide Medicare coverage and payment appeals pursuant to Title XVIII of the Social Security Act.

 In July 2006, Judge Haring began his career at OMHA as an Attorney Advisor in OMHA’s Cleveland Field Office.
 In July 2009, he was appointed as a Supervisory Administrative Law Judge (SALJ) in OMHA’s Miami Field Office.
 In June 2014, Judge Haring was promoted to Associate Chief Administrative Law Judge (ACALJ).